konsoio/getinfra.dispatch/Readme.md

 ## Installation

-To install the library, you can use the NuGet package manager:
+To install the base library, you can use the NuGet package manager:

 ```powershell
 Install-Package Getinfra.Dispatch.Abstractions